tinymins/vue-boilerplate/README.md

-# vue-scaffolding
+# vue-boilerplate

-> This repo is a scaffolding for vue project, based on [vue-mobile-boilerplate](https://github.com/luckyyyyy/vue-example) repo.
+> This repo is a boilerplate for vue project, based on [vue-mobile-boilerplate](https://github.com/luckyyyyy/vue-example) repo.

 ## Feature

 > Notice: This branch is not only SPA version but also chrome-extension version, you can just run build to build a chrome extension.
   * Inherit all features of luckyyyyy's [vue-mobile-boilerplate](https://github.com/luckyyyyy/vue-example) project.
+  * Lint codes with [eslint](https://github.com/eslint/eslint), [stylelint](https://github.com/stylelint/stylelint) and [vuelint](https://github.com/vuejs/eslint-plugin-vue).
   * Support render different page depends on device type within the same route.
+  * Support build a chrome extension, makes chrome extension development much easier.

 ## How to use